Halifax savings rates review, from savings accounts to ISAs

-Formerly the UK's largest building society, now a hugely popular arm of the Lloyds Banking Group, Halifax offers a good range of savings accounts.
+Formerly the UK's largest building society, and now a hugely popular arm of the Lloyds Banking Group, Halifax offers a good range of savings accounts.
 Halifax's top savings rate of 5.5% is available on its regular savings account.

-The best savings account depends on what you want from your savings.
+How we picked theseThe best savings account depends on what you want from your savings.
 If you're after fast access to your money, then an easy-access account should suit you.
 However, if you're happy to lock your money away for a time to access a higher rate, then a fixed-rate bond is a good option.

 Finally, if you're looking to maximise your returns and shield them from income tax, consider an ISA.
 Below, we've listed the different types of accounts Halifax offers, plus the highest interest rate currently available.